 - First, $C$10 returns the value of the C10 cell.
 Which is Jan Price.
 Actually, the Dollar sign will freeze the C10 position for other cells too.

-- Here, the Inverted Comma is required for using any text or sign.
+- The Single Quote or Apostrophe (‘) is required for using any strings or signs.

 - INDIRECT(‘Jan Price’!B5).
 Which will return the value of B5 from the Jan Price sheet.